dynamid/demo-mapreduce/simple-mapreduce/README.md

 * ... **couldn't get resource list for metrics.k8s.io/v1beta1: the server is currently unable to handle the request**
 Do: $ kubectl delete apiservice v1beta1.metrics.k8s.io

-* Problem with zfs.
-Force the use of fuse-overlayfs:
+* Problem with zfs; force the use of fuse-overlayfs:
 Add "--snapshotter=fuse-overlayfs" to k3s command as in: $ k3s server --snapshotter=fuse-overlayfs11

 ## Install and Setup